 NOAA SEAMAP, NOAA MARFIN, ALMRD, and NFWF Wildlife Sportfish Restoration Fund, and DISL.

 Benthic Habitat Assessment Program (BHAP)

-Approach: Side-scan sonar is used to create georeferenced mosaic images of large areas of the sea floor while the swath bathymetry is utilized to create high-resolution 3D imaging.
-The data collected from these systems are used in target detection, base image creation and bottom classification (Figure 1).
-All data collected are stored, managed and disseminated via a geographic information system (GIS)
+Side-scan sonar is used to create georeferenced mosaic images of large areas of the seafloor while the swath bathymetry is utilized to create high-resolution 3D imaging.
+The data collected from these systems are used in target detection, base image creation, and bottom classification (see image above).
+All data collected are stored, managed, and disseminated via a geographic information system (GIS).

 Artificial Reef Monitoring and Assessment

 Mark A. Albins, Ph.D., Research Associate

 Artificial reefs are often used to increase fishing opportunities, particularly in areas like the Northern Gulf of Mexico, where natural reef habitat is limited.
 Yet, the ecological and fisheries benefits of such reefs remain a topic of debate.